Get Rates Near You!

 Goldwater Bank

 If you’d rather bank in person, you could try Phoenix-based Goldwater Bank.
-It has multiple locations in the city as well as offices elsewhere in the country.
-Those who don’t live near a branch can use online banking or a mobile app to manage their money.
+It has multiple locations in the city and offices elsewhere in the country.
+Those who don’t live near a branch can manage their money using online banking or a mobile app.

 For those who don’t want to use an online-only institution, Goldwater Bank has some of the best savings accounts in Arizona.
 However, you won’t earn as much as you would at an online bank, and you’ll need a high balance to access the top APY.